How to remove crescent moon on iPhone: situations & solutions

 How do I get rid of the half-moon next to someone’s name?

 Open Messages app.
-Choose the chat where you see a crescent moon next to it.
+Choose the text message conversation where you see a crescent moon next to it.
 Click the circle-shaped “Details” button that can be found in the top right corner of the message thread.
 You will be taken to the “Details” screen, and there, you can disable the DND mode.

 On the latest versions of iOS, tap on the name of the contact at the top of the particular conversation thread.
 An options panel will show when you press the “info” button.
 Then, switch the “Hide Alerts” button to the “Off” position.

-The newer iOS versions begin to use a crossed-out bell icon instead of the moon symbol.
+The newer iOS versions begin to use a crossed-out bell icon instead of the moon on iPhone.
 The “Hide Alerts” feature for particular iPhone text message conversations is enabled with this icon as well, which shows that with the replacement of the icon, its purpose hasn’t changed.

 How do I get rid of the half-moon symbol?